mashplan/chat/docs/berget-ai.md

 Reasoning UI

-- Some endpoints (e.g., GPT‑OSS) embed pseudo‑reasoning inside the text (e.g., `<think>…</think>` or `analysis … assistantfinal …`).
-The provider extracts this and emits AI SDK reasoning parts so the UI shows a proper “thinking” block, similar to DeepSeek R1.
+- Some endpoints (e.g., GPT‑OSS, DeepSeek R1) embed reasoning inside the text using `<think>…</think>` tags.
+The `extractReasoningMiddleware` extracts these and emits AI SDK reasoning parts so the UI shows a proper "thinking" block.

 Streaming

-- If Berget responds with SSE in an unexpected shape, the custom provider can synthesize a stream from a non‑streaming JSON response so the UI still renders deltas.
+- All Berget models now stream properly using standard OpenAI‑compatible SSE format with `choices[].delta.content` and `choices[].delta.reasoning_content`.
+- ✅ **GPT-OSS streaming issue resolved** (as of Nov 2025): Previously GPT‑OSS would send only a `finish` without deltas, but Berget AI has fixed their API and streaming now works correctly.
+See resolved ticket: `docs/support-tickets/berget-oss-streaming-ticket.md`.

 Model routing and current behavior

+- **All models** use the OpenAI‑compatible provider and stream text/reasoning normally
+- Models with reasoning capabilities (GPT‑OSS, DeepSeek R1, Qwen3 32B): wrapped with `extractReasoningMiddleware({ tagName: 'think' })` to extract `<think>` tags
-- Llama 3.3 70B and Magistral Small 2506: use the OpenAI‑compatible provider; stream text normally; reasoning is handled by middleware.
+- Models without reasoning (Llama 3.3 70B, Magistral Small 2506): use the provider directly
-- Qwen3 32B: OpenAI‑compatible provider; streams thinking and text; reasoning middleware extracts `<think>` when present.
-- OpenAI GPT‑OSS 120B: uses the custom Berget provider with a non‑streaming fallback and synthesized stream because the OpenAI‑compatible path frequently emits only `finish` without deltas.
-UI workaround added to allow follow‑ups if a stream gets stuck.

-Known limitation (OSS)

-- On OpenAI‑compatible streaming, GPT‑OSS sometimes sends a `finish` without any prior deltas, which can leave clients waiting.
-We added:
-  - Provider fallback: if no deltas arrive, perform a non‑streaming request and synthesize reasoning/text.
-  - UI workaround: when submitting a follow‑up on OSS while status is not `ready`, we call `stop()` then immediately submit to clear any stale stream state.
-  - A support ticket (`docs/support-tickets/berget-oss-streaming-ticket.md`) requesting standardized streaming for OSS.

 Debugging & scripts